akki1306/statistics/README.md

 ### Assumptions

-- clean up thread runs every second to remove old transaction data, parallelism threshold is currently 1 but can be incremented to increase quick removal of entries from concurrent hash map.
+- Clean up thread runs every second to remove old transaction data, parallelism threshold is currently 1 but can be increased.
 - ConcurrentHashMap allows fetching statistics in O(1) time.
 - Statistics values are updated without using any locking mechanism by use of AtomicReference and AtomicLong variables.

 ### Further improvements

 - Use google guava library for industrial strength cache eviction data structures and implement a time base sliding window.

 ## API endpoints